 - Radio Ozodi regularly interviews political and civil society leaders, connecting them with ordinary Tajiks in a way other media are unable or unwilling to do.

-- The Tajik Service's website attracts more than one million users per month, and more than one million views on its YouTube page.
+- The Tajik Service's website has attracted 1.6 million visits per month in 2017, and 7 million views on its YouTube page.
 Tajik Service articles and videos are cited regularly by local and international media.